terraframe/common-geo-registry-specification/1.0/registry-interface/model.md

 # Location Model Definitions

 ### GeoObject Model
-The location model defines a location object that represents any location in the Common Geo-Registry.
+Defines an object in the Common Geo-Registry.

+All properties have a reference to type Attribute so that name and label properties can both be localized.

 ```
 {